DafyYasenova/Handmade-Gifts/README.md

 Visible to everyone logged into the app.

 ##  About page:
 Shows some background and information about the products.
 The page is visible to everyone logged into the app.
+Here are our partiers, and each is a link to the corresponding partier.

-##  Catalog:
+##  Gallery:
 Published posts are visible to everyone, but only logged in users can access detailed information about each post.
-Not logged in users are redirected to the home page.
+Non-logged in users can view the products in the gallery, but cannot access the detail page.

 ##  Details:
-This page contains information such as name of the product, brand name, category, status, price, additional information, time for production, photo of the relevant blind.
+This page contains information such as product name, brand, category, status, price, additional information, production time, photo of the relevant product.
+Here are the edit and delete functionalities if the respective product was created by the logged in user.
+There is also a like button for users who do not own the connected product.
+There is a return to gallery button on each detail page.

 ###  Edit page:
 Every logged in user can edit their posts.